Battle of Nivelle: Disposition

 Arrayed in front of the course of the River Nivelle, whose route was marked by a series of hills on which the French had built strong defensive positions or redoubts, was the French army under Marshal Soult.
 Soult's lines stretched from the shores of the Atlantic on the French right flank to the snow-covered pass of Roncesvalles on the left, a perimeter of about twenty miles.
 With only 50,000 men, Soult was stretched to an almost impossible point.
-This also meant that he could not hold troops back as reserves, something which may have turned the tide of the battle.
+This also meant that he could not hold troops back as reserves, something which might have turned the tide of the battle.
 As Soult moved back to his base at Bayonne, his position strengthened but he was not quick enough and Wellington caught him up.

 The French position was dominated by the Greater Rhune, a gorse-covered, craggy mountain nearly 3,000 feet high.
 Separated from the Greater Rhune by a ravine, roughly 700 yards below it, is the Lesser Rhune along the precipitous crest of which the French had constructed three defensive positions.
 If the French defences on La Rhune could be taken Soult's position would become very dangerous as it would open him to attack from all elements of the British three-point pincer plan.